jackytsheng/git-learning-/_posts/2020/12/12/2020-12-12-angular-event-bubbling.markdown

 ---
 title:  "Angular Event Bubbling (Propagation) & Click outside Directive"
-# tags: [Python]
+tags: [Angular]
 ---

-I am was working on my Internship project.
+I was working on my Internship project.
 There was a requirement about **clicking outside to disable popup**.
 Due to intensive use of libraries, there were a huge deck of events being executed at once (due to a giant DOM).
 So this time I am about to investigate how event propagate and when will directive be executed

 ### Set up three `div` in DOM